kristjanbjarni/opentx-widgets/README.md

 - `DisabledColor` The text color when GPS is lost
 - `Shadow` Show text shadow
 - `Armed` Source for Armed status.
 This must be positive value when armed.
 When this becomes active the current position is used as the home position.
-- `Imperial` Display imperial values instead of metric
+- `ArmedReversed` Reverses the armed source meaning.
+So when armed value becomes negative the current position is used as the home position.

-## AvgBatt widget
+## AvgBatt widget (WIDGETS/AvgBatt/main.lua)
 Displays average battery cell voltage in a widget.

 ![AvgBatt widget](docs/images/AvgBatt.png)